olegvorobiov/cfl-ctf-challenge/README.md

 ## Challenges
 ### 1. Deploy Farm Services

-**NOTE:** Do not tamper with Admission Control Rules themsleves, rather make sure that NeuVector allows that deployment to pass.
+**NOTE:** DO NOT tamper with Admission Control Rules themsleves.
+DO NOT disable Admission Control Rules, rather make sure that NeuVector allows that deployment to pass.
 See the logs.

 * Run:
 ```bash